Derwin Gray (defensive back): Early life

-Professional career
+Professional football career

-After graduating from Brigham Young University (BYU), Gray was selected in the fourth round with the 92nd pick in the 1993 NFL draft.
+After a college football career with BYU and graduating, Gray was selected in the fourth round with the 92nd pick in the 1993 NFL draft.
 He played for five years with the Indianapolis Colts (1993–1997) and one year with the Carolina Panthers (1998).
+It was during his time with Indianapolis that teammate Steve Grant, who was nicknamed the "Naked Preacher", mentored Gray and led him to accept Christ.